About

 Working in Teams

-In the United States, there are more than two million engineers.
-More than 25% of engineering jobs are in electrical engineering.
-Other engineers include mechanical, civil, industrial, aeronautical, chemical, materials, nuclear, petroleum, mining, and others.
-Most engineers specialize in a branch, such as electrical and electronic engineering.
-They further specialize in a discipline within a branch, such as controls systems, and in an application area, such as medical, computer, missile guidance, and power distribution.
+Many electrical and electronics engineers specialize in a branch, such as controls systems, and in an application area, such as medical, computer, missile guidance, and power distribution.
 All engineers have in common the work they do: applying scientific knowledge to solve technical problems and develop products and services that benefit society.
 Engineering work is by its very nature interdisciplinary, often bringing together engineers with diverse expertise in not only electronics and power engineering, but also in mechanics, chemistry, physics, mathematics, materials sciences, and many other areas.
 The basic functions of engineering are defined by the sequencing of engineering work: research, design and development, testing, manufacturing, construction, service and maintenance, and management.
 Engineers also apply their expertise in non-engineering jobs such as purchasing, sales, law, human resources, education, and consulting.

 Research